-To check the validation process, we first ensure that the site suits our objectives and that the equations that were presented in the previous section are relevant for estimating the meteorological visibility distance.
-With this aim, using a photometric model of fog effects on vision based on Koschmieder's Law and detailed in [3], we simulated pictures of a virtual make-up of our validation site in daytime fog for different values of $V{\rm met}$: 33, 66, 100, 133, 166, and 200 m (cf. Fig. 3).
+To check the validation process, we first ensure that the site suits our objectives and that the equations which were presented in the previous section are relevant for estimating the meteorological visibility distance.
+In this aim, using a photometric model of fog effects on vision based on Koschmieder's Law and detailed in [3], we simulated pictures of a virtual make-up of our validation site in daytime fog, for different values of $V{met}$ : 33m, 66m, 100m, 133m, 166m and 200m (cf. Fig. 3).